Dr. Azagury is a minimally invasive surgeon specializing in digestive surgery, bariatric surgery and general surgery.

 Alongside his clinical practice, Dr. Azagury is a faculty member at the Stanford Center for Biodesign.
 He is the assistant director of specialty fellowship program and co-directs the Japan Biodesign partnership program.
 He is also a faculty member and teaches in multiple medical innovation programs across Europe.

-He is the father of two and is fluent in French and Spanish.
+He is the father of three and is fluent in French and Spanish.

 - General Surgery